watsonn27/watsonn27/README.md

 In my spare time
-I listen to music, read book and play guitar( begginer at this)
+I listen to music, read books and play guitar( begginer at this)